-The primary component of the practice is the filter media which is a mixture of sand, fines and organic material.
+The primary component of bioretention is the filter media which is a mixture of sand, fines and organic material.
 To ensure a consistent and homogeneous bed, filter media should come pre-mixed from an approved vendor.
-Pollutant removal benefits may be achieved in beds as shallow as 0.50 metres.
+Pollutant removal benefits may be achieved in beds as shallow as 0.50 metres according to the Low Impact Development Stormwater Management Planning and Design Guide.

-Choke Layer
+Choke Layer: